robinandeer/robinandeer.github.io/posts/2016-04-04-vegan-food-in-stockholm.md

 ## Reggev Hummus 🌿

 **Middle eastern** ($).
 The concept is hummus with something.
-Wonderfully simple *and* I love hummus.
+Wonderfully simple _and_ I love hummus.
 You also get bread and pickled vegetabels on the side.
-I will go here as often as I get the chance :smile:
+I will go here as often as I get the chance 🙂

 ## [Max](https://www.max.se/)

 Max has introduced a range of vegetarian burgers with one completely vegan option based on pulled Oumph.
 I'm not the biggest fan of "pull pork" in a burger context but I guess it's fine for what you can expect.
-Opt to remove the jalapeños unless you're a _serious_ fan :sweat_smile:
+Opt to remove the jalapeños unless you're a _serious_ fan 😅

 ## [Gojo](http://www.gojorestaurang.se/?page=start) 🌱